bondy-io/bondy_docs/docs/concepts/why_bondy.md

 > The fragmentation means that the fundamental activity in building a distributed application has now become **integration**. -->

-The tools that we were using to integrate the 3-tier application monoliths of a not that distant past are the same we pretent to use to integrate 10s, 100s and in some cases even 1000s of microservices that resulted from the monolith decomposition.
-The decomposition allowed us to scale the social aspects of development, enabling us to tackle the increasing number of requirements (essential complexity) but due to the tools we are using we have now created a massive wave of accidental complexity.
+Moreover, most of these frameworks and infrastructre components were designed for the 3-tier application monoliths of a not so distant past but not really for the integration of 100s and in some cases even 1000s of microservices deployed on a cloud-native infrastructure.

+The decomposition of the monolithic applications allowed us to scale the social aspects of development, enabling us to tackle the increasing number of requirements―_essential complexity_―but due to the tools we are using we have now created a massive wave of _accidental complexity_[^fbrooks].

-As a result, developers have to cope with too many protocols, driving the number of client libraries, cloud services and infrastructure components.
+The result in a complex technology solution prone to inefficiencies, delays and fatigue hindering the success of business initiatives as developers have to cope with too many protocols, client libraries, cloud services and infrastructure components.

-Why are we doing this?
+But, why are we doing this?
 Because most protocols where designed as silos, covering a very specific application use case or requirement.

-But do we really need them?

-The result in a complex technology solution prone to inefficiencies, delays and fatigue hindering the success of business initiatives.

 Bondy is our contribution to solve the problem and it was born out of our own necessity.
-We have used Bondy in production for serveral years achieving a reduction in time-to-market.
+We have used Bondy in production for serveral years achieving a reduction in accidental complexity leading to a reduction in time-to-market.

+**Bondy brings back the joy to distributed application development.**

+[^fbrooks]: In [No Silver Bullet — Essence and Accident in Software Engineering](https://en.wikipedia.org/wiki/No_Silver_Bullet), Fred Brooks distinguishes between two different types of complexity: accidental complexity and essential complexity.
+Essential complexity is caused by the problem to be solved, and nothing can remove it.
+Accidental complexity relates to problems which engineers create and can fix; for example, the details of writing and optimizing assembly code or the delays caused by batch processing.

 <!--
 ## An overwhelming accidental complexity